 The primary function of bail is to ensure a defendant will appear in court to face the charges against them.
 If they fail to do so bail will be revoked and the defendant will become liable for the full amount.
 Initially, the bail bond company that issued the bond will take the loss.
 But they will quickly institute legal action against the defendant to recoup those losses.

-One of the conditions of being released on bail is that the defendant will behave themselves while awaiting trial.
-If they are incapable of that and are arrested for committing an additional offense while out on bail their bail will be revoked, and they will be returned to jail with no further bail options available to them.
+One of the primary conditions of being released on bail is that the defendant must conduct themselves appropriately while awaiting trial.
+If they prove incapable of doing so and are arrested for committing an additional offense during that period, their bail will be revoked immediately.
+As a result, they will be taken back into custody and returned to jail, with no further bail options likely to be made available to them for the duration of the case.

 After being arrested you will be asked questions about your finances and other aspects of your life to determine if you are eligible for bail and how much that bail should be.
 If the court becomes aware after releasing you on bail that you misrepresented yourself or your financial situation in any substantive manner they can, and probably will, revoke your bail and return you to jail.